 Blogging opens the door to literally dozens of different revenue streams.
 But in the beginning, let’s keep things simple.

-Here are four of the easiest ways to make money with your blog – even as a beginner!
+Here are four of the most common ways to make money with your blog – even as a beginner!
 Many successful bloggers utilise all of them, but if you’re just starting out I recommend you pick one and master it before moving on.

 Let’s break it down:

 Affiliate marketing is probably the easiest way to get paid as a newer blogger.

 Affiliate marketing is when you get a commission when somebody buys something through a link on your blog.
 To do this, you’ll need a special tracking link, called an affiliate link.

 Usually, the affiliate link installs a cookie on the user’s computer.
 This means that even if somebody buys a few days or weeks later, the sale can be traced back to you and you get commission!

 Lots and lots of online stores and products have their own affiliate programs.
 There are also affiliate networks, which have links to lots of different kinds of products under one umbrella.

 The affiliate programs you sign up to will depend on your blog’s niche and what products you want to promote.
 There’s no ‘one size fits all’.